 Boulders Beach Penguins – Fast Facts:

-- They eat squid and shoal fish like pilchards and anchovies.
+- They eat squid, shoal fish and like eating pilchards and anchovies.

 - They can stay submerged for up to 2 minutes.

 - They live for an average 10 to 27 years.